starcolon/Below/maker_tool/README.md

 ## Supported Browser

 If you have tried this application on Firefox, it wouldn't be surprised it didn't work.
 Yes, I recommend you to access the webapp via Chrome.

+#### Why Firefox doesn't support?

+Good question with simple answer indeed.
+Firefox doesn't yet support the ECMAScript 6's `let` keyword which is currently used by this app.
+Chrome is familiar with this keyword so it won't cause any problem.